0xflux/0xflux.github.io/index.md

 Wyrm currently supports only HTTPS agents using a custom XOR encryption scheme for encrypting traffic below TLS, with a unique packet design so that the packets cannot be realistically decrypted even under firewall level TLS inspection.

-This project is a work in progress, currently released at v0.2 (Hatchling).
 Updates are planned through versions 1,0, 2.0, 3.0, and 4.0.
-You can view the planned roadmap in this project (see [Milestones.md](https://github.com/0xflux/Wyrm/blob/master/Milestones.md)).
+You can view
+the planned roadmap in this project (see [Milestones.md](https://github.com/0xflux/Wyrm/blob/master/Milestones.md)).
 In time, this is designed to be an open source competitor to **Cobalt Strike**, **Mythic**, **Sliver**, etc.

 ### Features